patricklsamson/batch8-activities/a11-api-final-project/README.md

-# Front-End Activity 11: API Final Project - Mental Health Awareness
+# Front-End Activity 11: API Final Project - Psychally

 This activity is about creating an app of our choice while observing the usage of public API and all the things we have learned so far in JavaScript.
-I named the app "Psychally".
+The purpose of this app is to boost awareness on mental health.

 It consists of different pages: